monta-app/static/terms-and-conditions.md

 **2. Acceptance**

-By registering for the Services and accepting these Terms of Use you enter into an agreement with Monta which allows you to use the Services.
+By registering for the Services and accepting these Terms and Conditions you enter into an agreement with Monta which allows you to use the Services.

-All transactions that are part of the Services including, but not limited to, ordering of charging keys and initiating charging sessions, are governed by such agreement.
-Registration without explicit acceptance of these Terms of Conditions is not possible.
+All transactions that are part of the Services including, but not limited to, initiating charging sessions as well as ordering and using RFID cards, are governed by such agreement.
+Registration without explicit acceptance of these Terms and Conditions is not possible.

 When you make an order for the charging of an electric vehicle through the Services, Monta acts as an agent on behalf of the Operator to conclude your order and to manage your experience throughout the order process.
 Monta is not liable and does not take any responsibility for the provision of the charging of electric vehicles by users.